Serving

 Coconut Milk

 1. Separate the BASIL LEAVES from the stems and start them soaking in a bowl of cold water.
-This will help keep them green and attractive when added to the curry.
+This will help keep them green and attractive for awhile when added to the curry.

-2. Cut BEEF into 1/4" thick medalions about 1" x 2".
-Note: to keep the curry a nice color bring some water to a boil, put in the beef medalions and bring back to a boil.
-Strain and rinse off the crud.
+2. Cut BEEF into 1/4 inch thick medallions about 1 x 2 inches.
+To keep the curry a nice color bring plenty of water to a boil, stir in and separate the beef medallion.
+Bring back to a boil for 1 minute.
+Strain out and rinse off the crud.

-3. Cut EGGPLANT into 1/4" thick slices and keep in water with a little lemon juice or citric acid.
+3. Cut EGGPLANT into 1/4 inch thick slices and keep in cold water acidulated with a little lemon juice or citric acid.
 Cut the BELL PEPPER into narrow strips about 1-1/2" long and mix with Eggplant.

-6. In a large sauté pan heat OIL and fry GREEN CURRY PASTE gently until completely blended with the oil and fragrent but not browned.
+1. In a spacious sauté pan heat Oil and fry Green Curry Paste gently until completely blended with the oil and fragrant but not browned.

-7. Stir in the Beef, then stir in COCONUT MILK and bring back to a boil.
+2. Stir in the Beef, then stir in Coconut Milk and bring up to a boil.

-8. Stir in FISH SAUCE and Eggplant mix.
-Bring back to a boil and simmer until eggplant is tender but not mushy.
+3. Stir in Fish Sauce and Eggplant mix.
+Bring back to a boil and simmer until eggplant is tender but not mushy, 10 to 12 minutes.

 NOTES: